mustafafarag/cafe-pos-backend/TESTING_FLOW.md

-# 🧪 Testing Flow for geekyair-backend
+# 🧪 Testing Flow for cafe-pos-backend

 This guide explains how to perform the initial steps of the backend system, including manager creation, verification, and authorized access.